Azure/azure-rest-api-specs/documentation/test-scenario/APITestErrorCode.md

 **Error message**: The response value is missing.
 Path: {}.
 Expected: {}.
 Actual: undefined

-The example has defined response value, but actually the in api testing server doesn't return that value.
+The example has defined response value, but actually the server doesn't return that value.

 Example: